Suva Viti Levu, Fiji Travel Guide

 Suva has a lively nightlife and entertainment scene, especially in its city center, catering to a mix of residents, expats, and tourists.

-Several nightlife venues are in the Suva city center, especially along Victoria Parade.
+Several nightlife venues are located in the Suva city center, especially along Victoria Parade.
 These places offer dancing, DJ sets, and a late-night party atmosphere, popular with a younger crowd.

 The Suva Civic Centre is a multi-purpose venue that from time to time hosts plays, concerts, and cultural performances by local and regional artists.